josemguerra/quiz-app/README.md

 - Lighthouse performance test on mobile does not passed.
   - I lightened the size of images but still does not pass.

+- I detected that random questions were repeating some of the questions unless page was reloaded , so i had to redesign the site, and so the quiz is in it's own html file.

 </details>